 (G) If and when the Director declares an air pollution episode as defined in Title 129, Chapter 38, Sections 003.01B, 003.01C, or 003.01D, the permittee shall immediately take all required actions listed in Title 129, Appendix I, Paragraph 1.1, 1.2, and 1.3, respectively, until the Director declares the air pollution episode terminated (Title 129, Chapter 38, Section 003).

 (H) Recordkeeping: To ensure compliance with this permit, records shall be maintained as outlined below.
-Records include, but are not limited to: copies of all application materials, notifications, reports, test protocols, test results, and plans; and, originals of all required monitoring results, measurements, inspections, and observations (Title 129, Chapter 34, Section 006):
+Records include, but are not limited to: copies of all application materials, notifications, reports, test protocols, test results, and plans; and, originals of all required monitoring results, measurements, inspections, and observations (Title 129, Chapter 34, Section 006; Chapter 8, Section 004.02B):

-All records required by this permit shall be kept on-site for a minimum of five (5) years and shall be clear and readily accessible to NDEQ representatives, unless otherwise specified in this permit.
+All records required by this permit shall be kept for a minimum of five (5) years and shall be clear and readily accessible on-site to NDEQ representatives, unless otherwise specified in this permit.

 Monthly calculations and records required throughout this permit shall be compiled no later than the fifteenth (15th) day of each calendar month and shall include all records and calculations generated through the previous calendar month, unless otherwise specified in this permit.